mgalardini/pyseer/docs/usage.rst

 This file is included with ``--distances``.
 The default is to perform classical MDS on this matrix and retain 10 dimensions.
 The type of MDS performed can be changed with the ``--mds`` option to metric or non-metric if desired.
 Once the MDS has run once, the ``--save-m`` argument can be used to save the result to file.
 Subsequent runs can then be provided with this decomposition directly using ``load-m`` rather than recomputing the MDS.

+An alternative to using a distance matrix in the fixed effects analysis is to provide clusters of samples with the same genetic background (e.g. from BAPS) as a categorical covariate with the ``--use-covariates`` option.

 The mixed effects model (:ref:`mixed_model`) needs a matrix with covariances/similarities included with ``--similarities`` between all pairs of samples in the analysis::